DrYenyen/PPPwn-Tinker-GUI/README.md

 # Downloading the GUI Windows
-1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest version and extract all the files to your folder of choice then run the PPPwn Tinker.exe
+1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest version and extract all the files to your folder of choice then double-click on PPPwn Tinker.exe
 2. if Windows Defender flags the zip or any files allow them through.
 This is because GUI  tools house the the exploit  which is known by security software https://hackerone.com/reports/2177925
 3. Turn on your PS4 and connect it to your PC via ethernet.